KacagoHollo/exam-try-react/README.md

 # React exam - Fetching API

 Fetching datas from an API, and display the received data.
 Using React components for every function, for instance LoadingMask, and Subscription. useState, useEffect was used.
-And setTimeout for the loading animations
+And setTimeout for the loading animations.

 Being made by React.